I'm re-publishing an interview with Rudy Obrero, the artist responsible for the US poster artwork of "Never Say Never Again".

 A: I was commissioned to do some comps for "Never Say Never Again" By an Ad agency in Los Angeles called New York West.

+Q: What kind of briefing or input did you receive?
+Photos, source material etc?
 A: I had some photo stills from the film to work from.
 Q: Were there any restrictions in regards to the movie not being an "official" Bond movie?

 A: Yes, originally I included an underwater fight scene with divers and and a big shark attacking.
 But I was asked to remove all of the underwater scenes because it might conflict with previous Bond posters.
 I also had to remove a helicopter and a jumping motorcycle as well as a whole yacht.
 Here is a previous version of the art to compare to the final poster that was released.